Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: -compressed algebras

 First we recall the definition of compressed (but only for the case of Gorenstein algebras) so that the reader can compare the two notions.
 Recall that the Hilbert function of a graded algebra $B$ is defined to be $H_i(B)=\dim_k B_i$.

 \begin{dfn} A graded Artinian Gorenstein algebra $P/J$ whose socle is of degree $s$ is said to be \emph{compressed} if it satisfies

 for $i=1, \dots, s$. \end{dfn}

 \begin{ipg} Iarrobino, \cite[3.4]{Iar-84}, see also Boij and Laksov \cite[3.4]{BoLak-94}, proves that being compressed holds generally, even in the non-Gorenstein level case.
 Specifically, for general choices of inverse system of divided power polynomials of the same degree, the corresponding algebra is compressed.
-The Hilbert function of a compressed algebra is maximal among all the algebras with the same socle degrees. \end{ipg}
+Note that the Hilbert function of a compressed algebra is maximal among all the algebras with the same socle degrees. \end{ipg}

-In this paper, the algebras we study are not compressed, but satisfy a more general condition called relatively compressed, defined below.
-The following definition (with a slight change) was also made for non-Gorenstein ideals, but we only require the Gorenstein case.
+In this paper, the algebras we study are not compressed, but satisfy a more general condition which we call $\frak{c}$-compressed, defined below.

-\begin{dfn}[{\cite[Definition 2.2]{ChoIarrobino-01}}] Let $\fc \subseteq P$ be a homogeneous complete intersection ideal such that $P/\fc$ is Artinian.
+\begin{dfn} Let $\fc \subseteq P$ be a homogeneous complete intersection ideal such that $P/\fc$ is Artinian.
 Let $J \subseteq P$ be a homogeneous Gorenstein ideal containing $\fc$.
-We say that the algebra $A=P/J$, or equivalently the ideal $J$, is \textit{relatively compressed with respect to $\fc$} if, for every $i$, $H_i(P/J)$ takes on the maximum possible value, i.e.,
+We say that the algebra $A=P/J$, or equivalently the ideal $J$, is \textit{ $\frak{c}$-compressed} if, for every $i$, $H_i(P/J)$ takes on the maximum possible value, i.e.,

 where $s$ is the degree of the socle of $A$.